jason-mac/FitnessWorkoutLogger/README.md

 - As a user, I want to be able to view the workout volume for any logged workout and also view the planned weekly workout volume for any stored weekly workout plan

+- As a user, I want to be able to save my workout logs and created weekly routines to file (if I so choose)

+- As a user, I want to be able to be able to load  workout logs and created weekly routines from file (if I so choose)